Self-interlacing polynomials: Interrelation between Hurwitz stable and self-interlacing polynomials

 \section{Interrelation between Hurwitz stable and self-interlacing polynomials}

-In this section we establish that the classes of self-interlacing polynomials of kind $I$, $\mathbf{SI}_I$, and \emph{real} Hurwitz stable polynomials (the polynomials whose roots lie in the open left half-plane) are isomorphic.
+In this section we establish that the classes of self-interlacing polynomials of kind $I$, $\mathbf{SI}_I$, and \emph{real} Hurwitz stable polynomials (the polynomials whose roots lie in the open left half-plane) are isomorphic by proving Theorem~\ref{Theorem.isomorphism}.
 This actually means that the set of all stable real polynomials isomorphically embedded into the set of all real polynomials with real simple roots.
+We prove the following theorem which is a rephrasing of Theorem~\ref{Theorem.isomorphism}.

 \begin{theorem} A real polynomial